Shadcn-Component-Manager/registry/README.md

 # Shadcn Component Manager Registry

-This repository contains the community component registry for [Shadcn Component Manager (SCM)](https://github.com/Shadcn-Component-Manager/scm).
-It serves as the central hub for sharing and discovering shadcn/ui components created by the community.
+The official Registry for the Shadcn Component Manager (SCM).
+Central hub for sharing and discovering shadcn/ui components created by the community.

 ## Features

-- **Component Registry**: Centralized storage for community-created shadcn/ui components
+- Centralized storage for community-created shadcn/ui components
-- **CLI Tool**: Command-line interface for component management
+- Command-line interface for component management
-- **Auto-Generation**: Generate new components from existing shadcn/ui components
+- Auto-generation of new components from existing shadcn/ui components
-- **Version Management**: Semantic versioning with automatic detection
+- Semantic versioning with automatic detection
-- **GitHub Integration**: Seamless publishing and installation workflows
+- GitHub integration for publishing and installation workflows

 ## Registry Structure